2004Scape/Server/README.md

 ## Dependencies

-- NodeJS 16+, so the server can run.
-I use Node 19.
+- [NodeJS 16+](https://nodejs.org/en), so the server can run.
+I use Node 19 currently.
-- Java, so JagCompress.jar can generate 1:1 copies of files from source.
+- [Java](https://adoptium.net/), an unfortunate requirement so JagCompress.jar can generate 1:1 copies of files from source.
 Very important for CRC matching.

+Java must be on your path.
+Maybe compressing will be improved in the future.

 ## Running the server for the first time